sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 ### Observability Agent

 The observability agent provides the data plane portion of telemetry data.
-It uses configuration provided by the telemetry agent and leverages `Fluent Bit`, `Telegraf`, `OpenTelemetry`, and other standard Cloud Native Computing Foundation (CNCF) projects to collect, process, and transmit telemetry data to the backend for further processing and visualization purposes.
+It uses configuration provided by the telemetry agent and uses  `Fluent Bit`, `Telegraf`, `OpenTelemetry`, and other standard Cloud Native Computing Foundation (CNCF) projects to collect, process, and transmit telemetry data to the backend for further processing and visualization purposes.

 ## Atomic Updates

-The immutable Edge Microvisor Toolkit leverages a read-only file system and avoids traditional differential package management (like dnf or apt) in favor of updating the entire system image.
+The immutable image of Edge Microvisor Toolkit uses a read-only file system and avoids traditional differential package management (like `dnf` or `apt`) in favor of updating the entire system image.
 This approach simplifies system management and increases reliability by preventing configuration drifts.

 ### A/B Update Paradigm

 At the heart of this design is an A/B update mechanism.
 Two dedicated partitions are reserved on the system — one holds the active image, while the other remains inactive.
-Here’s how the process unfolds:
+This section shows how the process works.

 ### Active vs. Inactive Partitions